recursivelymanan/Validation-of-Human-Organoid-Derived-PRs/README.md

 # Validation of Human Organoid-Derived PRs

 Repository containing the thesis work for I completed for my M.S. at UC San Diego while I was working in the Wahlin Lab.
+My thesis work revolved around using single-cell RNA sequencing output from PIPseq to assess the validity of human photoreceptors (PRs) derived from retinal organoids.
+I primarily use ```R``` with ```Seurat``` through the course of my analyses, as well as ```Python``` with ```PyTorch``` and ```scvi-tools``` to conduct some analyses with ML models.
+In addition to the data analysis, I conducted processing of the raw sequencing output through a local Linux instance.
+I also led hands-on experiments for this research, including nucleic acid extractions and library preparation.

 ## Embargo